 Learn more about interest rates:

-A good interest rate is one that is competitive against similar offerings from other institutions.
-Before committing to a financial product, it’s a good idea to not only consider the interest rate, but also the features and costs of the product.
-For example, when a customer takes out a loan, it can be a wise idea for them to ensure the loan includes features they want or need, such as the ability to pay extra to shorten the life of the loan or the ability to withdraw extra funds.
-For a savings account, it could be a wise idea to check the terms of withdrawal, and if the interest rate reverts to a lower rate after a certain period of time (known as a promotional rate).
+A good interest rate could be considered as one that is competitive against similar offerings from other institutions.
+Before committing to a financial product, it’s a good idea to not only consider the interest rate, but also the comparison rate, features and costs of the product.
+For example, checking the loan includes features you want or need, such as the ability to pay extra to shorten the life of the loan or the ability to withdraw extra funds.

 Learn more about taking out a home loan: What to look for in a home loan

 Comparison sites, such as Canstar, allow consumers to compare a large range of financial products that are on the market in Australia.
-Canstar has thousands of financial products listed on its database, including more than 4,000 home loan products from more than 100 lenders.
-To compare, go to canstar.com.au and select the type of financial product you’d like to compare – such as banking (including home loans, savings accounts and credit cards, to name a few), insurance (such as health, home and life insurance), investment (including superannuation and online share trading) and business products.
+Canstar has thousands of financial products listed on its database, including more than 5,000 home loan products from more than 80 lenders.
+To compare, go to canstar.com.au and select the type of financial product you’d like to compare – such as refinance home loans.

 Use our comparison selectors by entering the information that applies to you, and then hitting the “compare” button.
 You will be presented with a list of products, which will typically be ordered according to one of their features, such as their Canstar Star Rating or applicable interest rates.
 You can change the order of the listed results by adjusting the settings at the top of the list, and change what is in the list via the filter function.